Back

 Common Signs

 These signs may mean someone is at risk for suicide.
-Risk is greater if a behaviour is new or has increased and if it seems related to a painful event, loss or change.
+Risk is greater if a behaviour is new or has increased and if it seems related to a painful event, loss, or change.

 Warning Signs of Suicide

-• Talking about wanting to die or to kill oneself.
+• Talking about wanting to die or about wanting to kill themselves.

 • Talking about feeling hopeless or having no reason to live.